raspberrypilearning/sense-hat-random-sparkles/worksheet.md

 ## Using the random module

-So far you picked your own random numbers - but you can let the computer pick them instead.
+So far you picked your own random numbers - but you can let the computer choose them instead.

 1. Add another import line into your program, at the top, below `from sense_hat import SenseHat`: